Updated on: November 21, 2023

 Quick summary of the best VPNs in 2023:

 ExpressVPN is my favorite VPN out there — it comes with industry-leading security and privacy features, has the fastest speeds on the market, provides excellent streaming and torrenting support, and is extremely easy to use.

-In addition to a strict no-logs policy that has passed multiple independent security audits, ExpressVPN also has:
+In addition to its independently audited no-logs policy, ExpressVPN also has: